 – Psychiatric therapy

-Tip: You will need supplemental health insurance for outpatient treatment if treated by psychotherapists without a medical degree, unless they treat you in a practice of a specialist doctor trained in psychotherapy under medical supervision (psychotherapy delegated by a physician).
+Tip: You will need supplemental insurance for outpatient treatment if treated by psychotherapists without a medical degree, unless they treat you in a practice of a specialist doctor trained in psychotherapy under medical supervision (psychotherapy delegated by a physician).

-1.4 Coverage abroad
+1.4 Cover abroad

 Tip: If necessary, buy adequate supplemental insurance or separate holiday and travel insurance.